jeftegoes/AwsOverview/README.md

 ## 16.16.
 Amazon Detective

-- Amazon Detective **analyzes, investigates, and quickly identifies the root cause of security issues or suspicious activities (using ML and graphs)**.
 - GuardDuty, Macie, and Security Hub are used to identify potential security issues, or findings.
 - Sometimes security findings require deeper analysis to isolate the root cause and take action - it's a complex process.
+- Amazon Detective **analyzes, investigates, and quickly identifies the root cause of security issues or suspicious activities using ML and graphs**.
-- Automatically collects and processes events from VPC Flow Logs, CloudTrail, GuardDuty and create a unified view.
+- **Automatically collects and processes events** from VPC Flow Logs, CloudTrail, and GuardDuty to create a unified view.
 - Produces visualizations with details and context to get to the root cause.

 ## 16.17.
 AWS Abuse